julielk/rock-paper-scissors/README.md

 **Testing**
-* I tested the game in  different browers chrome firefox and chrome
+* I tested the game in  different browers chrome firefox and chrome.
 * I confirm the the game is responsive on all standard devices using DevTools device toolbar

 **Bugs**

- I removed HTML entities and replaced with text in the  rock paper scissors buttons inorder for the if else statement to work.
+ * I removed HTML entities and replaced with text in the  rock paper scissors buttons inorder for the if else statement to work.

 **Validation Testing**